 For disclosure purposes certain deferred tax assets and liabilities are offset in accordance with the accounting policy.

-Related parties are considered to include the ultimate beneficiaries, affiliates and entities under common ownership and control within the Group as well as entities with the same principal ultimate beneficiaries.
+Related parties are considered to include the ultimate beneficiary, affiliates and entities under common ownership and control of the same principal ultimate beneficiary.
 The Company and its subsidiaries, in the ordinary course of their business, enter into various sales, purchases and service transactions with related parties.
-Transactions with related parties are not always performed under conditions that would be available for parties not related to the Group.

 Transactions with related parties not dealt with elsewhere in the consolidated financial statements are as follows: